acarballocastro/ConceptEnhanced/README.md

   * `shared_prototypes.py` contains code to calculate the number of shared prototypes between concepts
 * `model.py` contains the CG-ProtoPools model
 * `main.py` contains the main training algorithm
-* `prototype_dataset.py` allows to calculate the concept prototype dataset from a pre-trained model
+* `prototype_dataset.py` allows the calculation of the concept prototype dataset from a pre-trained model

 Command example to train a new model: